New announcement. Learn more

 Previously: 6 August 2021

-If history and in particular medieval history is an interest then Hafannedd is the perfect base from which to explore and discover what this part of Wales has to offer.
+If history and in particular medieval history is an interest then our North Wales cottages are the perfect base from which to explore and discover what this part of Wales has to offer.

 There's plenty of castles and ruins to visit - we can 'thank' the English invasion during Edward 1st's reign for constructing many of the castles we've included here.